iizukak/mdsite/README.md

-# noml
+# potage

-Extremely Simple Static Site Generator.
+Minimal Static Site Generator.

-## What noml do
+## What potage do

-noml convert .md files into .html files in the same directory structure.
+potage convert .md files into .html files in the same directory structure.

 For example, if you have these files,